Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Related Work

-\texttt{MIPROv2}is \textit{DSPy}'s \citep{khattab2023dspy} state-of-the-art \textit{teleprompter} for joint instruction and few-shot exemplar selection. \texttt{MIPROv2} searches over a finite set of candidate prompts by combining instructions with few-shot exemplars (which \textit{DSPy} first constructs automatically).
-While \texttt{MIPROv2} is a variant of BO, it learns a surrogate Tree-Structured Parzen Estimator (TPE; \citealt{bergstra2011algorithms}) based on the categorical indices of instructions and exemplars ($\text{ID}_i$ and $\text{ID}_e$) that compose a prompt.
-A downside is that learning a surrogate model based on indices does not use any semantic information of the prompts which may result in a sub-optimal mapping from prompts to their performance.
-Moreover, \texttt{MIPROv2} does not directly address query efficiency.
-Indeed, while \textit{DSPy} can be configured to use a smaller random subset of the validation data to evaluate prompts, this risks sub-optimal selection due to noisy performance estimates (see also Appendix~\ref{app:generalization}.
+\texttt{MIPROv2} \citep{opsahl2024optimizing} is \emph{DSPy}'s \citep{khattab2023dspy} state-of-the-art \emph{teleprompter} for joint instruction and few-shot exemplar selection.
+It searches over a finite set of candidate prompts by combining instructions with few-shot exemplars (which \emph{DSPy} first constructs automatically).
+The method is a variant of BO using a Tree-structured Parzen Estimator (TPE; \citealt{bergstra2011algorithms}) based on the categorical indices of instructions and exemplars ($\text{ID}_i$ and $\text{ID}_e$) that compose a prompt.
+A downside is that learning a surrogate model based on indices does not use any semantic information of prompts, which may result in suboptimal predictive performance.
+Moreover, \texttt{MIPROv2} does not directly address query-efficiency.
+While \emph{DSPy} can be configured to use a smaller random subset of the validation set to evaluate prompts, this risks suboptimal selection due to noisy performance estimates (see also Appendix~\ref{app:generalization}).

 \texttt{EASE} proposed by \citet{wu2024prompt} mainly focuses on few-shot exemplar selection.
-It uses NeuralUCB (NUCB; \citealt{pmlr-v119-zhou20a}) with prompt embeddings as features, allowing for sequential evaluation of promising prompts based on the UCB criteria. \texttt{EASE}'s main contribution, however, is to make the combinatorial problem of selecting examples to build the few-shot exemplar from a \textit{larger} training set computationally feasible.
-It prunes the candidate space using an optimal transport inspired heuristic before applying UCB.
-However, \texttt{EASE} is affected by query inefficiency since it evaluates prompts on all validation instances (or a random subset again risking sub-optimal selection).
+It uses NeuralUCB (NUCB; \citealt{pmlr-v119-zhou20a}) with embeddings of prompts as blocks of text as features, allowing for sequential evaluation of promising prompts based on the UCB criteria. \texttt{EASE}'s main contribution is to make the combinatorial problem of selecting examples to build the few-shot exemplar from an \emph{extensive} training set computationally feasible.
+It prunes the candidate space using an optimal transport inspired heuristic before applying UCB. \texttt{EASE} is affected by query-inefficiency since it evaluates prompts on all validation instances (or a random subset, again risking suboptimal selection).